chalupajs/chalupa/docs/README.md

 start().catch(console.error)
 ~~~~

-Above, we have a fully functional Catamaran service, which, while doing nothing useful, when started, will publish itself to an in-memory event bus.
+Above, we have a fully functional Chalupa service, which, while doing nothing useful, when started, will publish itself to an in-memory event bus.

   1. The entrypoint of the service is the `PizzaService` class, decorated with the `@Service` decorator.
   1. Services can expose methods to other services using the `ServiceMethod` decorator.
 In our case, other services can call the `hello` method on `PizzaService`.
-  1. In the `start` function, we create a new Catamaran builder using the `Catamaran.builder()` call.
+  1. In the `start` function, we create a new Chalupa builder using the `Chalupa.builder()` call.
 Then, we pass our service class to the `createServiceWithStrategy` function, along with the `InMemoryStrategy`.
 These two then produce an executable service from our class, that is able to publish itself to the in-memory event buss.
   1. Finally, calling `start` on the produced service actually fires up event handling.

-> Catamaran makes heavy use of TypeScript decorators.
+> Chalupa makes heavy use of TypeScript decorators.
 You can use these resources to learn more about them:
 >
 >   * [A Practical Guide to TypeScript Decorators](https://blog.logrocket.com/a-practical-guide-to-typescript-decorators/),
 >   * [TypeScript Documentation - Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html).